OmniBlocks/scratch-gui/README.md

 - **State Management:** Uses Redux.
 Reducers are located in `src/reducers/`.
 - **Core GUI Logic:** Located in `src/`.
 - **Addons:** Managed in `src/addons/`.
 Synced and patched from upstream repositories using `pull.js`.
 If you try hard enough you can make your own by making all the files you need yourself.
 - **Extensions:** Custom blocks and hardware integrations are in `src/lib/libraries/extensions/`.
 Extensions are in scratch-vm, an external dependency.
 You'll need to fork that separate repository with your changes there, and link the new forked repository to scratch-vm.
 This isn't very easy if you don't know much about NPM, so we're sorry about this, although we might move to the monorepo that doesn't require all these repos someday.
-You can still do it manually by editing thr `package.json` file.
+You can still do it manually by editing the `package.json` file.
 - **Translations:** Located in `src/lib/tw-translations/`.
 - **Theming:** Theme definitions (Aqua, Blue, etc.) are in `src/lib/themes/accent/<theme>.js`.
 Global color variables are set in `src/css/colors.css` and overridden in JS as needed.